Chrysalis Recovery Center, LLC & CRC's DWI Program (IDCMP)

 - If you were screened positive and needed to complete an Evaluation – then you are required to complete 1-2x per month (until you have been completed from our program).
-CARE/CASE MANAGEMENT contacts are conducted over phone calls or in person visits with our Case Managers.
+CARE/CASE MANAGEMENT contacts are required 2x monthly (your service plan will list the numbers you are required to contact).
 These contacts are required, per the State of NH Statutes.

 - If you had counseling sessions recommended in your SERVICE PLAN / EVALUATION – you are required to begin counseling within 30 days of the last session of the evaluation.
 You are required to be complaint with this service plan.
 Failure to do so will result in not getting your license back.
 Sometimes people think they can just not do the counseling and wait the full term of license loss and get license back – this is false.